anand1st/sshd-shell-spring-boot/README.md

 Versions < 2.1 are deprecated and unsupported.
 The artifact above supports the following functionalities:

 ### Version 3.3
 Adheres to the management enabled endpoint for actuators.
-If the endpoint is enabled/disabled, the command enabled/disabled according to this setting.
+If the endpoint is enabled/disabled, the ssh command likewise is enabled/disabled according to this setting.

 ### Version 3.2.1
 Support for spring boot 2.0.0.RC1, 2.0.0.RC2 and 2.0.0.RELEASE.